 In summary, most features found while working at height are not strong enough to serve as an anchor point.
 Bad anchor points include:

 - Overhead pipe

 - Roof stack vents

-Any of the above bad anchor points could result in injury or death if a worker was to fall.
+Any use of the above anchor points could result in injury or death in the event of a fall.

-Good anchor points are those that have been designed as an anchor point and rated to 5,000 pounds, or one that has been designed by a qualified person as part of a total personal fall arrest system that maintains a safety factor of at least two.
-Per OSHA, a safety factor is “an additional distance added to the total fall clearance distance to ensure there is enough clearance between the worker and the lower level after a fall;” OSHA maintains this as usually two feet.
-Additionally, the anchor point cannot be part of any anchorage already being used to support or suspend platforms.
+To conclude, only use anchor points rated to withstand 5,000 pounds per employee and use an anchor point designed, installed, and used, under the supervision of a qualified person, as part of a complete personal fall protection system that maintains a safety factor of at least two.
+Per OSHA, a safety factor is “an additional distance added to the total fall clearance distance to ensure there is enough clearance between the worker and the lower level after a fall;” OSHA maintains this footage as two feet.
+Additionally, the anchor point cannot be part of any anchorage already used to support or suspend platforms.

 Good anchor points include:

-- Permanent anchor points that are engineered and certified to be used as such
+- Permanently engineered anchor points that are certified

-- Devices manufactured to be used as temporary anchor points.
-These include an anchorage connector, like anchor strap/slings or wire rope slings, and an anchorage structure that is strong, secure, and immobile, like a secured I-beam
+- Devices manufactured as temporary anchor points–these include an anchorage connector, like anchor strap/slings or wire rope slings, and an anchorage structure that is strong, secure, and immobile like a secured I-beam

 - Beam clamp